natcap/invest.users-guide/source/seasonal_water_yield.rst

 :math:`\beta_{i}` is a function of local topography and soils: for a given amount of upslope recharge, the amount of water used by a pixel is a function of the storage capacity.
-It also depends on the characteristics of the upslope area: the use of the upgradient subsidy is conditioned by the shape and area of the contribution area (i.e. the recharge from the pixel just above the pixel of interest is less likely to be lost than the pixels much further away)
+It also depends on the characteristics of the upslope area: the use of the upslope subsidy is conditioned by the shape and area of the contribution area (i.e. the recharge from the pixel just above the pixel of interest is less likely to be lost than the pixels much further away)

 In the default parameterization, :math:`\beta` is set to 1 for all pixels.
-One alternative is be to set :math:`\beta_{i}` as TI, the topographic wetness index for a pixel, defined as :math:`ln(\frac{A}{\text{tan}\beta}`) (or other formulation including soil type and depth).
+One alternative is to set :math:`\beta_{i}` as TI, the topographic wetness index for a pixel, defined as :math:`ln(\frac{A}{\text{tan}\beta}`) (or other formulation including soil type and depth).

-γ represents the fraction of pixel recharge that is available to downgradient pixels.
-It is a function of soil properties and possibly topography (e.g. with very permeable soils, the value of .
+γ represents the fraction of pixel recharge that is available to downslope pixels.
+It is a function of soil properties and possibly topography.
 In the default parameterization, γ is constant over the landscape and plays a role similar to :math:`\alpha`.

 In practice
 -----------

 The options above are provided mainly for research purposes.
-In practice, we suggest that for highly seasonal climates, alpha should be set to the antecedent monthly precipitation values, relative to the total precipitation: P\ :sub:`m-1`/P:sub:`annual`
+In practice, we suggest that for highly seasonal climates, *alpha* should be set to the antecedent monthly precipitation values, relative to the total precipitation: P\ :sub:`m-1`/P\ :sub:`annual`

 Then, we offer two options to address the uncertainty around the parameter values: